 Other people may request access to information you have provided to the Trade Marks Office.
-Letters will become available for public inspection (API).
-Declarations will not become API; however, copies of declarations may be requested under the Freedom of Information Act 1982 (FOI Act).
-If this occurs, IP Australia will seek your comments prior to release of declarations.
+Please take into account that letters will become available for public inspection (API).
+Declarations may be API.
+Copies of declarations may also be requested under the Freedom of Information Act 1982 (FOI Act).
+If this occurs, IP Australia may seek your comments prior to release of declarations.